mono/monodevelop/monodevelop/README.md

 ### Notes for Developers

-Note (as of 13/9/2013): the MonoDevelop/Xamarin Studio developers are preparing to incorporate the binding into all releases of MonoDevelop and Xamarin Studio.
-Some of the information below will be obsolete once this is done.
+Note: The MonoDevelop/Xamarin Studio developers have now incorporated the binding into all releases of MonoDevelop and Xamarin Studio.

 To check things are working try a few different things somewhat at random:
   - Check the F# templates are appearing